Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

-⋅☆⋅⋆DRAWING BY ME⋅☆⋅⋆ ^^ ... *Its lowkey a shitty doodle but im lazy boohoo bro*
+⋅☆⋅⋆THIS FOLLOWING DRAWING IS BY ME⋅☆⋅⋆ ^^ ... *Its lowkey a shitty doodle but im lazy boohoo bro*

 # ─── ⋆⋅☆⋅⋆ ── ─── ⋆⋅☆⋅⋆ ───── ⋆⋅☆⋅⋆ ───── ⋆⋅☆⋅⋆ ───── ⋆⋅☆⋅⋆
+*Other drawings are NOT.
+MINE. and found on pinterest / google .
+UNLESS STATED OTHERWISE.*

             "Do you remember.?
 <img width="369" height="430" alt="image" src="https://github.com/user-attachments/assets/a9b92beb-630c-49b4-893e-0aa4360959ee" /> <3